codesupport/website-dev-env/README.md

-# Website development environment
+# Website Development Environment

-Repository containing relevant dockerfiles for creating a development environment for the codesupport website.
+Repository containing relevant Dockerfiles for creating a development environment for the CodeSupport website.